panichelpdesk/panichd/README.md

 * If you want to add the included default priorities, statuses and category:

    `php artisan db:seed --class=PanicHD\\PanicHD\\Seeds\\Basic`

+* If you want to use a demo configuration to test the package, use the DemoDataSeeder:

+   `php artisan db:seed --class=PanicHD\\PanicHD\\Seeds\\DemoDataSeeder`

+   If you want to rollback it after using it, you can use the following command:

+   `php artisan panichd:demo-rollback`

 8. If you have followed all these steps, you may access now http://your-laravel-app-URL/panichd in your browser.